lop-p/program-with-nouse/README.md

-really only here if i wanna do anything only for microbits because i don't wanna code a pc port
+really only here if i wanna do anything with it only for microbits because i don't wanna code a pc port